DJouve/Explorius-Human-Tech/README.md

  - Travel with a map
  - Enjoy the experence with special features

-To fit the atmosphere and create a good design for children, we were inspired by it's a small world wich is an animated serie.
+To fit the atmosphere and create a good design for children, we were inspired by "It's a small world" wich is an animated serie.

 ## Libraries
  - annyang